Wednesday, August 13, 2025

 I recalled the fake church that I had just seen in the suburbs of Xining: it seemed acceptable in China to have architecture that emulated foreign places of worship so long as it was for real estate development rather than religious purposes.

 The road back towards Lanzhou provided another epic day of downhill cycling.
 I barely used the battery assistance as I pedalled through a series of ‘new town’ developments in Ping’an (平安) and Haidong (海东).
 The high-tech factories, shopping malls and neatly manicured gardens of gated communities were all in line with China’s vision of ‘high-quality development’ for the 21st century.
 But to the casual visitor like me they were a bit dull.
+And it was hard to believe that this county was the hometown of the present Dalai Lama, who was born in nearby Takster in 1935.

 I had the high speed rail line alongside me for much of the way to Minhe (民和), and had to start pedalling again and using up the battery power.
 I knew there would be some uphill sections beyond the town so I stopped to charge the battery at a friendly Muslim restaurant.